The Tower Of God Season 2 release date on Crunchyroll is confirmed for July 2024, the Summer 2024 anime season.

 On August 6, 2022, Crunchyroll stated that Tower of God Season 2 is coming soon but they also announced that the streaming date is To Be Announced.
 To put that announcement in perspective, other anime TV projects were announced that same day with a general time frame of 2023.

-Assuming that the leaked info from the animator is correct, it’s possible that Tower Of God 2 will come out in late 2023.
-If that’s the case, the time frame for the Tower of God Season 2 release date will need to be officially confirmed by Winter or Spring 2023 at the latest.
-Otherwise, it’s predicted that the Tower of God Season 2 release date will be in 2024.
+Assuming that the leaked info from the animator was correct, Anime Geek predicted that the time frame for the Tower of God Season 2 release date would need to be officially confirmed by Winter or Spring 2023 at the latest in order to come out by late 2023.
+Otherwise, Anime Geek successfully predicted that the Tower of God Season 2 release date would be in 2024.

 Could Tower of God Season 3 be next?